Mittschi1/C-Project-Systemnahe/README.md

-# budgetWC - Multi-threaded Word Count Utility
+# wordcount-thws - Multi-threaded Word Count

-budgetWC is a high-performance, multi-threaded implementation of the classic word count utility.
+wordcount-thws is a multi-threaded implementation of the Unix wc command made for a student project.
 It can process multiple files in parallel and count lines, words, bytes, and ASCII characters.

 ## Features

-- Multi-threaded file processing for improved performance
 - Count lines, words, bytes, and ASCII characters
-- Process multiple files in parallel
 - Configurable output options
-- Thread-safe operations
+- Process multiple files
+- Multi-threaded file processing
+- Piping on stdin and stdout

 ## Prerequisites

-To build and run budgetWC, you need:
+To build and run wordcount-thws, you need:

-- GCC compiler (version 4.8 or later)
+- GCC compiler
-- POSIX-compliant operating system (Linux, Unix)
+- Linux operating system
-- pthread library
 - make utility

 ## Building the Program